Get the Recipe

 Which raises the question: How do you make great shredded hash browns?

 First, start with the right potato.
 I knew I didn't want waxy potatoes, because they don't crisp up very well, and crispiness is the name of the game when you're making shredded potato hash browns.
 So I went with the good ol' russet potato, which just loves to form crackly crusts.
 From there, I had a few ideas, which I needed to test.

 Most recipes for shredded hash browns advise squeezing the potatoes to release as much liquid as possible before they're cooked.
 This makes sense—potatoes are loaded with moisture, which makes browning difficult.
 By getting rid of excess water, you enable the potatoes to brown more evenly and quickly.
 In his guide to great latkes (which aren't exactly hash browns, but they're definitely in the same shredded-potato family), Max mentions that "moisture is the enemy of a crisp latke," and it's reasonable to expect that the same would apply to hash browns.

 What's the best way to expel water?
 The most common method is to wrap the shredded potatoes in a kitchen towel, then squeeze to release as much liquid as you can.
 But that's just one way to get it done.
 Simply Recipes calls for tossing the strands in a potato ricer and clamping down.
 Max had a lot of luck bundling the shredded potatoes in cheesecloth, then threading in a wooden spoon to create a sort of vise to help squeeze.
-I was out of cheesecloth at the time, so I went with the towel method, which does take some effort, but it gets the job done.
+I was out of cheesecloth at the time, so I went with the towel method, which does take some effort, but it works.